icarito/python-webpack-loader/README.md

 ### VueJS support

+**Tip**: Try [nuxt/python](https://github.com/nuxt-community/python-module) to write a complete app in Vue files with Python syntax!

-`py-loader` can also be used to compile .vue Single File Components used by (VueJS)[https://www.vuejs.org].
+`py-loader` can also be used to compile .vue Single File Components used by [VueJS](https://www.vuejs.org).
 This assumes that you already have `vue-loader` set up and working with javascript .vue files.
 Modify your `vue-loader` config file as shown:

 ```js
   loaders: {